MicrosoftDocs/dynamics-365-unified-operations-public/articles/financials/localizations/apac-jpn-reduction-entry-fixed-assets.md

 [!include [banner](../includes/banner.md)]

-This article provides information about reduction entries for fixed assets and how to set them up in Microsoft Dynamics 365 for Finance and Operations.
+This article provides information about reduction entries for fixed assets and how to set them.
 Reduction entries are a special accounting treatment for fixed assets that you acquire by using a government subsidy.
 You can use them to defer the corporate income tax for those assets throughout their service life.

 When you acquire a fixed asset by using a government subsidy, the subsidy is treated as taxable revenue.
 However, if you account for the whole government grant as revenue, the result is a large amount of corporate income tax, which reduces the subsidizing effect of the grant.
 Therefore, a special accounting treatment called a reduction entry is permitted.
 Basically, reduction entries defer the corporate income tax throughout the service life of the fixed asset that is acquired.
 Two types of accounting treatment are allowed: